mhvbyrne/FM/brand_elements/templates/examination_template.md

 ## Objectives

 The ... examination is (...a very common/a common/an uncommon (if uncommon state why we need to cover it)) station during clinical examinations.
-Here we demonstrate our concise ...
-Examination that will help you pick up on key clinical signs during your exam.
+Here we demonstrate our concise ... examination that will help you pick up on key clinical signs during your exam.

 ## Introduction